 Not to mention, I haven’t really thought about who I want to help.
 “Busy people” is too general since different people are often busy in very different ways.
 There could be some important overlap, but I’ll have to look deeper and find out.

-I initiated in-person discussions with a University Professor and a Television Producer on their thoughts regarding their own busyness.
+I spoke in-person with a University Professor and a Television Producer regarding their own busyness.

 I also posed questions in various Facebook Groups, Relevant.community, the UX Mastery forums.